hantczak/GitHubRepositoryViewer/README.md

 <!-- REMARKS -->
 ## ⚠️ Remarks

-* I've decided to add functionality regarding searching for single repository, since it was natural for me to enable user to not only obtain a list of repositories, but also a single one that he was searching for.

 * Validator used to validate usernames before connecting to GitHub API was created to omit unnecessary requests to API, that would anyway return status code 404.
 I assumed, that if username is not a valid one, it cannot be searched for in my application.
 I could not find rules for creating valid usernames in GitHub documentation, however the rules are listed out on the Sign Up screen.

   <a href="https://imgbb.com/"><img src="https://i.ibb.co/G7SCndj/Github-rules.jpg" alt="Github-rules" border="0"></a>